-The biggest event in American sports is returning to Arizona as State Farm Stadium was selected to host Super Bowl LVII that will cap the 2022 NFL season.
+The biggest event in American sports is return ing to Arizona as State Farm Stadium was selected to host Super Bowl LVII that will cap the 2022 NFL season.

 Super Bowl LVII will be the fourth Super Bowl played in Arizona and the third in 15 years at State Farm Stadium.
 The Valley last hosted Super Bowl XLIX following the 2014 season.
-With Super Bowl LVII being held at State Farm Stadium, Arizona will join South Florida, New Orleans, Los Angeles and Tampa Bay as the only cites colored to bot the Super Bowl at least sites selected to host the Super Bowl at least four times.
+With Super Bowl LVII being held at State Farm Sta-dium, Arizona will join South Florida, New Or-leans, Los Angeles and Tampa Bay as the only sites selected to host the Super Bowl at least four times.

 Past Super Bowls in Arizona